 Looking for a tasty dressing for your lunch time salad?
 Give this delicious Spicy Almond Butter Dressing a try.
 It has an Asian flare and is perfect to serve on salads of spiralized noodles.
+It is one of my favorite Whole30 recipes.

 This yummy dressing is a lovely blend of natural almond butter mixed with olive and toasted sesame oils, fresh garlic and ginger, and coconut aminos.
 Red pepper flakes gives it a nice spicy kick.
 Lime wedges add a nice bit of tartness and fresh basil rounds out the dressing beautifully.